HaMeD1379/Studly/sprint0.md

 ##### User Stories
 - As a user I want to be able to still track study sessions and badges even when there is a reported outage so that my study habits don't fall through.
-- As a user I want to be able to meetup with friends while there is a reported outage so that I can still plan studying with friends.
+- As a user I want to be able to meetup with friends while there is a reported outage so that I can still plan studying sessions with friends.

 # Nice to Have Features
 - Private messages